Pranchiyettan & the Saint: Music

 The score and the only song of the film were composed by Ouseppachan; the lyrics were penned by Shibu Chakravarthy.
 The music by Ouseppachan was "among the highlights of the film", according to one reviewer.
-However, the only song featured in the film, "Kinavile", generated mixed responses.
-It was sung by Gayatri, with male backing vocals provided by Ouseppachan himself.
-The soundtrack also features a male version of the song "Kinavile", which was sung by Franco.
-This version was not picturised and was not featured in the film.
-The soundtrack was released on Mathrubhumi Music.

 Reception

 Box office

 The film was commercial success.
 It ran for more than 200 days in a theatre in Kerala.
 The film grossed close to ₹3 crore from 19 days.
 The film collected US$957 from UK box office.
 It was made on a budget of ₹1.50 crore The film ran for 63 days in Oman box office, which is the longest running Malayalam film till date in Oman box office.

 Critical response

 Rediff's reviewer rated the film 5 out of 5 and said, "Pranchiyettan and the Saint is impressive... the success of [the film] rests on the shoulders of writer director Ranjith who gives a meaty story to actors to dig their teeth into."
 The performance by Mammootty as well as the supporting cast also earned appreciation from critics.
 The review on Rediff said, "The film depends heavily on Mammootty's histrionic skills to be convincing and it works.
 It is this effortless and natural performance that gives Pranchiyettan [its] lifeblood."
 Nowrunning comments: "Very few films are complex and comic at the same time, but Pranchiyettan achieves this almost impossible feat by employing clever plot devices, a fresh narrative structure and a string of metaphoric scenarios."
 The review praises Ranjith's work, saying, "There shouldn't be any trouble enthroning Ranjith as the harbinger of change in Malayalam cinema".
 Sify called the film "Very Good" and rated it 4 out of 5.
 Their review focused mainly on the apt usage of Thrissur slang by Mammootty.